data-tracks/TrackView/README.md

-# 🚂 DataTracks - UI
+# 🚂 DataTracks - DataView

 A modern and intuitive user interface for DataTracks, a blazingly fast stream processing engine.
 Built using Vue.js with Pinia for state management, this UI makes it easy to set up and manage data stream processing tasks with minimal hassle.